skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 #### My testing experience
 * The register outputs and BUS LEDs without resistors, although allowed by the LS chips, seemed to sink too much current due to their low resistance (and that next they are connected to ground), and I wasn't able to send 8 ON bits from one register to the other until I removed the bits from the outputs and added a series \\(220\Omega\\) resistor to each LED in the BUS.
-* Therefore my 8-bit computer won't have register LEDs, the only way to debug the register contents will be by enabling its contents to the BUS.
+* Therefore my 8-bit computer will always have a resistor in series with each LED.

 ### Instruction register
 * The instruction register is identical besides that it is aestethically mirrored as we will place it on the left side of the computer